Áine HeneghanAssistant Professor of Music Theory

 Her research has been supported by various institutional grants and by awards from the American Association of University Women, the Österreichischer Austauschdienst (Austrian Academic Exchange Service), the Deutscher Akademischer Austauschdienst (German Academic Exchange Service), the Avenir Foundation (sponsors of the Arnold Schönberg Privatstiftung, Vienna), and the Irish Research Council for Humanities and Social Sciences.

 Professor Heneghan is reviews editor of Music Theory Spectrum.
 Her editorial board appointments (past and present) include Music & Politics, Analytical Approaches to World Music, and Music Theory Spectrum.
 She recently completed a three-year term as a member (elected position) of the Executive Board of the Society for Music Theory, having previously served the Society as a member of the Committee for the Status of Women and, as a student representative, the Professional Development Committee.
 She chaired (with Julian Horton) the Dublin International Conference on Music Analysis, the first event of its kind to take place in Ireland, and has served on the program committees for Analytical Approaches to World Music, Music Theory Midwest, and West Coast Conference of Music Theory and Analysis.
-She will chair the 2019 program committee for Music Theory Midwest and co-chair (with Laura Emmery) the Autographs and Archival Documents Interest Group of the SMT.
+Currently she serves on the organizing committee for Analytical Approaches to World Music (Paris, 2020) and on the scientific committee for Música Analítica 2019 (Porto International Symposium on the Analysis and Theory of Music).
+She is co-chair (with Laura Emmery) of the SMT’s Autographs and Archival Documents Interest Group as well as chair of the 2019 program committee for Music Theory Midwest.

 Born in Mayo in the west of Ireland, Heneghan devoted many years to playing the Irish harp.
 She toured extensively with Comhaltas Ceoltóirí Éireann, taught at numerous summer schools, and won the All-Ireland (Fleadh Cheoil na hÉireann), Pan-Celtic International, and other major harp competitions.
-A new research project will examine the corpus of piping tunes collected by James Goodman in south-west Ireland during the mid-1800s.
-Funded by the Michigan Institute for Data Science, this work is part of a larger project with colleagues in music theory, statistics, and linguistics entitled “A Computational Study of Patterned Melodic Structures across Musical Cultures.”
+Her new research project examines the corpus of Irish piping tunes collected by James Goodman during the mid-1800s.
+Combining manuscript study with digital melodic analysis, this work, funded by the Michigan Institute for Data Science, is part of a larger project with colleagues in music theory, statistics, and linguistics titled “A Computational Study of Patterned Melodic Structures across Musical Cultures.”